braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 To use the `PayPalDataCollector`, `BraintreePaymentFlow`, `BraintreeThreeDSecure`, `BraintreePayPal`, or `BraintreeVenmo` libraries, you must also check the box for `PPRiskMagnes`.

 To use the `BraintreeThreeDSecure` library, you must also check the box for `CardinalMobile`. _(This only applies to versions greater than 5.2.0.
-See [instructions below](#braintreethreedsecure) if you are using version 5.0.0 to 5.2.0.)_
+See [instructions below](#braintreethreedsecure) if you are using versions 5.0.0 to 5.2.0.)_

 ### BraintreeDataCollector